Who is Ansu Fati? Barcelona's 16-year-old debutant's journey from rolled up socks and rejecting Real Madrid | Goal.com

 A precocious teenager himself, Messi was taken under the wing of Ronaldinho, with the Brazil international then the unrivalled star turn and talisman for the Blaugrana.

-His relationship with Messi was seen by main in retrospect as a passing of the baton of responsibility to lead the side going forward; something Messi has done for over a decade now.
+His relationship with Messi was seen, in retrospect, as a passing of the baton of responsibility to lead the side going forward; something Messi has done for over a decade now.

 Whether this moment will be seen as Messi finally finding a successor in the shape of Fati, only time will tell, but needless to say this is only the start of the 16-year-old's story at Barcelona.